shaneahern/stocksprout/AUTHENTICATION.md

 # Authentication System

-This document describes the authentication system implemented for FutureVest.
+This document describes the authentication system implemented for StockSprout.

 ## Features Implemented